tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-12-24-Construct3-Survey.md

 > **Note**
 >
 > This is a work in progess; Construct 3.0 would probably come out with a very basic compiler, which
-> would be optimized over time.
+> grow smarter over time.

 One of the highlights about Construct is defining your data structures directly in Python.
 In fact, Construct is an in-langaguge [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) in the form of packing combinators: